smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 Change resolution > set resolutions and refresh rates Change resolution > NVIDIA color settings set Output color depth and Full dynamic range (all monitors) Adjust desktop color settings > Digital vibrance 100% (all monitors) (this can reset after changing settings so make sure you check it)
-Set up G-SYNC > Enable settings for the selected display model (turn monitor off and on for windows to figure it out) (or turn off and disable in monitor OSD)
 Adjust video color settings > With the NVIDIA settings > Color 100% saturation > Advanced Full dynamic range (all monitors)
 ```